SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplified-oracle.md

 The oracle chooses some questions at random, and produces a forecast for these questions.

-## Forecasters are rewarded or punished ccording to how much their probability moves from the prior to the oracle forecast.
+## Forecasters are rewarded or punished according to how much their probability moves from the prior to the oracle forecast.

 As outlined in [Paying for bits]()[^bits], forecasters end up with a positive balance, if they have moved the probability from the prior towards the oracle's forecast.
 But if they moved the probability in the opposite direction, they end up with a negative balance.